codidact/docs/User-Help/Moderator-Help/SuspensionGuidance.md

 **Avoid dealing with moderator business off-site**.
 Anything related to moderation should stay on a Codidact platform, such as the Codidact sites or a Codidact Discord server, where the rest of your moderator team and the Codidact Team can view everything if necessary.
 (Even Discord DMs should be avoided; instead, channels on a Codidact Discord server will be made available.)

 **Avoid extensively arguing about your actions**.
 If someone tries to dispute a warning or suspension with you, it's often not productive to discuss it with this user.
 The proper way to dispute a warning or suspension is to elevate it to the Codidact Team or Codidact Arbitration & Review Panel.
 Don't get dragged into lengthy arguments about the validity of your decision.

+**Breaking the _spirit_ of the law is also a problem**.
+If you have a user who's continuously causing problems within your community, _that's a problem_, even if they're not technically breaking the letter of the law.
+If a user like this is causing problems, "breaking the community" is a valid reason for a warning or suspension.